Visit our devolution and LGR hub for the latest information, support and resources

 Adult social care information and advice are essential and getting them right means that people are more likely to be able to make informed choices and access the right support at the right time and place.
 This can make a big difference for someone and ultimately can improve their health and wellbeing.
 It also helps councils to manage and prioritise their assessment processes and resources.

-In partnership with councils, sector organisations and Socitm Advisory, PCH are working to improve information and advice in adult social care between now and March 2024.
+In partnership with councils and sector organisations, we are working to improve information and advice in adult social care.
 Part of our support for Working with People, this includes:

 A toolkit to support councils